 There’s no doubt that videos are the most engaging type of content you can post on Facebook.
 In fact, more than 500 million people consume videos on the platform daily.
-The reach and impact of branded videos is growing as well.
-Since 2016, views of sponsored video content on Facebook has increased by 258%.
+The reach and impact of branded videos are growing as well.

 More brands than ever are using Facebook video ads to reach their target audiences.
-It’s no wonder why.
-Marketers can create amazing campaigns by combining the viral and engaging nature of video with the targeting capabilities of Facebook advertising.
+Marketers create amazing campaigns by combining the viral and engaging nature of video with the targeting capabilities of Facebook advertising.

 Autoplay is a controversial subject.
 Ask most people, and they’ll say they hate it.
 In spite of this, most videos you see on Facebook will autoplay.
 It’s become a tolerated, if not liked, means of displaying videos on the platform.

 If you’re wondering if your videos should follow suit, the answer is yes.
 Facebook is simply too crowded visually not to do so.
 By using autoplay, your video will grab attention more easily.
 Just be aware that you will need to select the cost per impressions option and not CPC when setting up your ad in order to enable autoplay.